Nader-gator/PayMe/README.md

 A note on the tests: I have written a suit of unit tests for every app.
 They have a pretty decent coverage of the codebase but I think there is a lot of edge cases that they do not test.
 They also do not test the frontend components and the Django generated forms.

 A note on server errors: One thing I think the app lacks right now is proper exception handling.
-Most of the methods are not wrapped in try/except which means there is a chance some bugs and/or bad data can cause server errors.
+Most of the methods handling user input that are susceptible to exceptions are not wrapped in try/except which means there is a chance some bug and/or bad data can cause server errors.
 Proper error handling across all of the code takes a lot of time and I think is out of the scope of this project.
 I did add try/except wherever I encountered possible bugs but most of the codebase is not covered

 Also, I tried to keep this project as vanilla as possible library wise.
 I used two external libraries for this project, [dateutil](https://dateutil.readthedocs.io/en/stable/) and [crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/#).
-Dateutil allowed me to increment datetime objects by months and years, which was needed for the due date calculation in recurring charges. crispy forms is this very neat library that takes in Django forms and adds Bootstrap 4 styling to them.
+Dateutil allowed me to increment datetime objects by months and years, which was needed for the due date calculation in recurring charges.
+Crispy forms is a very neat library that takes in Django forms and adds Bootstrap 4 styling to them.